-Mode Select - A long press (press and hold for 2 seconds) will toggle through available modes.
+Mode Select - A short press will toggle through available modes.
 PEAK, PINPOINT PEAK, NULL, LEFT/RIGHT, and SONDE locating modes.

 Note: The available selectable modes can be edited within the programing menu.

 GAIN Button (Up or Down)

 Adjusts the gain up or down.
 If the graph shows signal strength off scale, pressing the GAIN will automatically adjust to 50% on the scale display.